Analysis of Weakly Symmetric Mixed Finite Elements for Elasticity: Abstract

 \section{Abstract}

 We consider mixed finite element methods for linear elasticity where the symmetry of the stress tensor is weakly enforced.
 Both an a priori and a posteriori error analysis are given for several known families of methods that are uniformly valid in the incompressible limit.
-Based on the Prager-Singe hypercircle principle, an a posteriori estimate with explicitly known constants is derived.
+A posteriori estimates are derived for both the compressible and incompressible cases.
 The results are verified by numerical examples.